Who is it for?

 - For a successful application to receive an unconditional status all documents must be verified, so an original or certified copy of the degree transcript must be sent by post to Specialist Masters Programme Office, 106 Bunhill Row, London, EC1Y 8TZ, UK

 We cannot comment on individual eligibility before you apply and we can only process your application once it is fully complete, with all requested information received.

 If you would like to visit us to discuss your application please do arrange an individual appointment.

 - A UK upper second class degree or above, or the equivalent from an overseas institution.

 - Your academic background should be in a highly quantitative subject such as mathematics, physics, engineering, economics or computer science and having covered areas such as statistics, linear algebra and calculus

-You may also be requested to provide a syllabus of specific modules undertaken during your studies, as part of the assessment process.
-This is not required at the point of submitting an application however and will only be requested by the admissions team if required as part of the assessment process.
+You may be requested to provide a syllabus of specific modules undertaken during your studies as part of the assessment process.
+This is not required at the point of submitting an application and will be requested directly by the admissions team only if required as part of the assessment.